alphagov/paas-steampipe-dashboard/README.md

 [Steampipe](https://steampipe.io) provides a SQL layer on top of a [wide range of cloud platform services](https://hub.steampipe.io/plugins) that have apis using a postgresql [foreign data wrapper](https://github.com/turbot/steampipe-postgres-fdw).

-This dashboard uses [steampipe.io](https://steampipe.io) to build a set of dashboards over [GOV.UK PaaS](https://cloud.service.gov.uk).
+This dashboard uses [steampipe.io](https://steampipe.io) to build a set of dashboards over [GOV.UK PaaS](https://cloud.service.gov.uk) and its infrastructure.

-It uses the [Cloud Foundry CLI](https://github.com/cloudfoundry/cli) to access the Cloud Foundry API and list resources, the data is saved locally as csv files and accessed from a local steampipe dashboard running at http://localhost:9194
+It uses the [Cloud Foundry CLI](https://github.com/cloudfoundry/cli) to access the Cloud Foundry API and list resources such as orgs, apps,services, the data is saved locally as csv files and accessed from a local steampipe dashboard running at http://localhost:9194

 It uses the plugins configured in [dashboards/mod.sp](dashboards/mod.sp)

-The [dashboards](/dashboards) pull data from the underlying csv files using SQL and render the results as a dashboard.
+The [dashboards](/dashboards) pull data from the underlying csv files using postgres SQL and render the results as a dashboard.

 # How it works

-## 1. logs into Cloud Foundry using the CF CLI
+## 1. logs into Cloud Foundry instances using the CF CLI

 `cf login --sso`

-## 2. extracts data as csv format from the CF API
+## 2. extracts data in csv format from the Cloud Foundry API

 `cf curl /v3/foobar | in2csv -f json -k resources` converting JSON into CSV using csvkit's [in2csv](https://csvkit.readthedocs.io/en/latest/scripts/in2csv.html)